barbarer/py4e-int/_sources/objects/writecode.rst

               print(book.getTitle())
               print(book.getAuthor())

 #.
     .. activecode:: obj_writecode6

-      Complete the following code to include a method named 'getTricks' that returns the 'tricks' list and a method named 'getName' that returns the 'name' when called.
+      Complete the following code to include a method named ``getTricks`` that returns the tricks list and a method named ``getName`` that returns the name when called.
       ~~~~
       class Dog: